pietersp/zio-backend-example/README.md

 The `endpoints` contain only the `zio-http` endpoints.
 These are to be implemented in `core`.
 The idea is that this could be distributed independently so other services can make use of it to generate clients to call this service with.

+The `core` project contains the business logic and the interfaces for the repos that we need to use.
+The implementation of these repos currently live in `app` (this might change).
+The idea is for core to contain only the business logic, independent of implementation of "how" data is accessed.
+It should only have a dependency on `domain`

-The `core` project is the main app that starts a `zio-http` server and contains the business logic (services), handlers that are responsible for implementing our `zio-http` endpoints, the implementation to access the database (this might change) and the main entrypoint to start the program
+The `app` project is the main app that starts a `zio-http` server and contains handlers that are responsible for implementing our `zio-http` endpoints, the implementation to access the database (this might change) and the main entrypoint to start the program